 Let them contribute to the purchase

 Almost every parent knows what it’s like to take their kids to the store and be overwhelmed by requests for a variety of toys or video games.
 Maybe that shouldn’t come as a surprise.
-Read also : Should you put our money into a Roth IRA or a traditional IRA?.
+To see also : Which investing platform is best for you?.
 Younger children, in particular, still don’t understand that you have so much money each month to put on discretionary purchases.

 One way to grasp the point is to get them to contribute to these unimportant items.
 If it’s not their birthday or Christmas, tell them they have to pay half the cost for a new Lego set or American Girl accessory.
 Your kids will better understand how much things actually cost, which is important.
 They will also learn that they need to save a surcharge for larger purchases and that they need to set priorities, just like you.